MichaelStepzinski/Perceptron-and-Gradient-Descent/README.txt

     gradient_descent
-My implementation of the gradient_descent algorithm first defines problem size by taking the len of the x_init array
+My implementation of the gradient_descent algorithm first defines problem size by taking the len of the x_init array.
+Then it defines the starting values of the gradient descent and declares magnitude of the result.
+While the magnitude is greater than a small value, 0.0001, gradient descent is performed.
+To get performance like the example for the first problem, I get the same [4.56719262e−05] value after 52 iterations, but by using 0.0001 to be the magnitude threshold, the gradient descent stops on that first problem around step 49 or 50.
+A for loop within the while loop goes over the number of variables in the desired function, magnitude is calculated to check if another loop is needed, and then the value that minimizes f is returned.